What are structured abstracts?

 Structured abstracts have several advantages for authors and readers.
 These formats were developed in the late 1980s and early 1990s to assist health professionals in selecting clinically relevant and methodologically valid journal articles.
 They also guide authors in summarizing the content of their manuscripts precisely, facilitate the peer-review process for manuscripts submitted for publication, and enhance computerized literature searching (1,2).

-The International Committee of Medical Journal Editors (ICMJE, of which NLM is a sitting member), whose "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" document provides general guidelines for the format of manuscripts submitted to journals, endorses the use of structured abstracts, especially for original research and systematic reviews.
-ICMJE does acknowledge the format required for structured abstracts differs from journal to journal and that some journals use more than one structure (7).
+The International Committee of Medical Journal Editors (ICMJE, of which NLM is a sitting member), whose "Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals" document provides general guidelines for the format of manuscripts submitted to journals, requires the use of structured abstracts for original research articles, systematic reviews, and meta-analyses.
+ICMJE does acknowledge that the format required for structured abstracts differs from journal to journal and that some journals use more than one structure (7).

 The National Library of Medicine® (NLM®) studied structured abstracts in MEDLINE® from 1989-1991 and published an article characterizing structured abstracts by examining the occurrence of structured abstracts; characteristics of MEDLINE records with structured abstracts; editorial policies of selected MEDLINE journals, and a random sample of structured abstracts (8).
 Additional NLM research on structured abstracts revealed that about a quarter of all abstracts currently added to MEDLINE include section labels such as BACKGROUND, OBJECTIVE, METHODS, RESULTS, and CONCLUSIONS (9).
 More information about NLM research on structured abstracts including technical details for the NLM implementation of structured abstracts can be found at http://structuredabstracts.nlm.nih.gov.